 The Words ‘I’ Or ‘We’ Are Missing From The Review

 If someone is writing a real review, then they will talk about their experience with the program at some point.
 That means the words ‘I’ or ‘We’ will show up somewhere in the review and include a personal experience about an aspect of the product or program.

-That said, I have seen some sneaky affiliates write a story about themselves in relation to the product.
+That said, I have seen some sneaky affiliates write a story about themselves in relation to the product, even though it’s obvious they have written a fake review.
 This is meant to make readers think that they wanted to use the product or have some experience with the product, but the review lacks personal information about what they experienced with the product, which makes it obvious to me that it’s most likely a fake review.

 So if you see a personal story, but then the rest of the article looks very impersonal, then you are probably looking at a fake review.